JunhaoSong/cuseistut/source/abs_loc/index.rst

 **Principle axes**

 Note that off-diagonal elements of :math:`\sigma_m^2` is not zero.
-Using **xy plane** as example, it is shape could be presented by below generated figure.
+Using **xy plane** as an example, it is shape could be presented by the figure below generated.
 The principle axes are not along the same direction with **xy** axis.

 .. code::